 - Be prepared – your power will be turned off for about one hour during the installation.

 - Please have a phone handy in case your engineer needs to speak to you during the installation.

 - Keep a lookout for our SSE van.
 The engineer will be wearing an SSE uniform, and for your peace of mind, our engineers always carry an ID badge that they'll show you at the door.

 What happens on the day of your smart meter installation

-- Installation – After these checks, our engineer will get started on installing your smart meter.
-It'll take around two hours, and the engineer will need to switch the electricity and gas off for around half an hour.
+- The engineer will need to switch the electricity and gas off for around half an hour.
 They'll let you know before doing this, just in case you want to pop the kettle on beforehand.

 What happens after your smart meter installation

-Once they've finished the installation, our engineer will explain to you how your new smart meters work and how to use the In-Home Display, if you've chosen to have one.
+Once they've finished the installation, and if they are able to comply with social distancing guidelines, your engineer will explain to you how your new smart meters work and how to use the In-Home Display, if you've chosen to have one.